mycordaapp/registry/README.md

 There are three simple rules to remember:

 * The `Registry` mutates.
 If you want to keep a "safe" copy long term, it is best to call `clone()`.
-Of course if the dependencies are extracted immediately in the constructor this is never a problem.
+Of course if the dependencies are extracted immediately in the constructor this is rarely a problem.
 * The lookup is either by interface or class, but in both cases there must only be a single instance that matches.
 This obviously makes use of generic interfaces and classes problematic.
 In some cases it might be necessary to construct a simple wrapper to avoid ambiguity.